Generic Long-Range Order-Parameter Correlations in Metallic Quantum Magnets: Implications for magnetic transitions

 \subsection{Altermagnets}

-Altermagnets are systems where an antiferromagnetic order is accompanied by a distortion of the Fermi surface similar to what occurs in a magnetic nematic.
+Altermagnets and related systems\cite{Hayami_Yanagi_Kusunosel_2019, Smejkal_et_al_2020, Yuan_et_al_2020, Mazin_et_al_2021, Ma_et_al_2021, Hu_et_al_2025, Smejkal_Sinova_Jungwirth_2022, Yuan_Georgescu_Rondinelli_2024, Song_et_al_2025, Mazin_2023, Krempasky_et_al_2024, Fedchenko_et_al_2024, Duan_et_al_2025, Gu_et_al_2025, Smejkal_2024} are characterized by an antiferromagnetic order accompanied by a distortion of the Fermi surface similar to what occurs in a magnetic nematic.
 However, in contrast to a magnetic nematic, the Fermi-surface distortion is due to the lattice structure, rather than to electron-electron interaction effects.
 In an altermagnet, both types of magnetic order appear simultaneously at the phase transition and have a common order parameter $\Phi$.
 Neither the antiferromagnetic nor the nematic part of the altermagnetic order results in a homogeneous magnetization, but the distorted Fermi surface leads to a field-split Fermi surface.
-A simple 2-d tight-binding Hamiltonian that reflects these effects and is representative of features of the band structure of RuO$_2$ is \cite{Smejkal_Sinova_Jungwirth_2022b, alternative_Hamiltonians_footnote} \be {\mathcal H}_{\bm k} = 2t \cos(k_x a) \cos(k_y a) \sigma_0 + \Delta \sin(k_x a) \sin(k_y a) \sigma_3 - \mu\ . \ee Here $\Delta$ is a parameter that is proportional to the part of the order parameter that describes the Fermi surface distortion in the altermagnetic phase, or to the corresponding conjugate field in the nonmagnetic phase.
+A simple 2-d tight-binding Hamiltonian that reflects these effects and is representative of features of the band structure of RuO$_2$ is \cite{Smejkal_Sinova_Jungwirth_2022b, alternative_Hamiltonians_footnote} \be {\mathcal H}_{\bm k} = 2t \cos(k_x a) \cos(k_y a) \sigma_0 + \Delta \sin(k_x a) \sin(k_y a) \sigma_3 - \mu\ . \ee Here $\Delta$ is proportional to the part of the order parameter that describes the Fermi surface distortion in the altermagnetic phase, or to the corresponding conjugate field in the nonmagnetic phase.
 For $\Delta = 0$ the Fermi surface is two-fold degenerate; a nonzero $\Delta$ splits this degeneracy except in exceptional points, see Fig.~\ref{fig:11}, and the splitting is linear in $\Delta$.

 A spin-orbit interaction could lead to a split Fermi surface even in zero field, see Sec.~\ref{subsubsec:III.A.4}.
 However, in these systems the spin-orbit interaction is weak, so there is a soft mode of the first kind.
 All of this is reflected in Table~\ref{table:I}.
 According to the arguments given in Sec.~\ref{sec:II}, the free energy therefore will be a nonanalytic function of $\Phi$.
 The equation of state is the same as for a magnetic nematic, which in turn maps onto the ferromagnetic case, see Sec.~\ref{subsec:III.C}.
 In 2-d it has the form \be h_{\Delta} = r\,\Delta -v\,\Delta^2 + u\,\Delta^3\ . \ee Arguments analogous to those given in Ref.~\onlinecite{Brando_et_al_2016a} show that the sign of the nonanalytic term is thus that it leads to a first-order QPT (as is the case for ferromagnets and for magnetic nematics), i.e., $v>0$.
 That is, as far as the soft modes and their influence on the quantum phase transition is concerned, altermagnets behave qualitatively the same as ordinary ferromagnets or magnetic nematics.
 The complete phase diagram is as shown in Fig.~\ref{fig:5}.